BVI Highlights

 Cane Garden Bay

-Located on the northwest side of Tortola.
-You’ll spend the day at this beach swimming in the turquoise water, renting a boat or kayak, snorkeling around the beach’s western edge and enjoying the great food.
-And when the sun goes down, Cane Garden Bay turns up.
-Happy hours are aplenty and live music wafts from local hotels with thrumming bars like Quito’s Gazebo, Elm and Myett’s – plus, chances are you’ll be dancing.
-The long beach provides magnificent sunsets.
-When winter conditions are just right surfers flock to the bay.
-Restaurants and bars serve West Indian food and Caribbean drinks for everyone while the crowd enjoys live music.
+Located on the northwest side of Tortola, this beautiful bay has a great beach and wonderful turquoise water.
+A great anchorage for kayaking, swimming and paddle boarding.
+When the sun goes down, Cane Garden Bay turns up.
+Happy hours are aplenty and live music wafts from local hotels with bars like Quito’s Gazebo, Elm and Myett’s – plus, chances are you’ll be dancing.
 Photo: @KKAdamas

 Trellis Bay

-This bay offers an ideal pick-up and drop-off location because it is just across from Beef Island international airport.
-The view from this bay in the eastern side of Tortola is home to the airport and looks at tiny Marina Cay, Great & Little Camanoe, Scrub Island, and Guana Island.
+The view from this bay in the eastern side of Tortola is home to the airport and looks at Marina Cay, Great & Little Camanoe, Scrub Island, and Guana Island.
 Trellis Bay offers a “family-friendly” full moon party and the unique Aragorn Studio whose metal sculptures are lit up during the full moon party with entertainment from moko jumbie stilt dancers, limbo contests, fire jugglers, and local musicians.

 Scrub Island

 On the protected side of the island lays the luxurious marina and villas.
-Here you can start your water activities, shop in the boutiques, swim in swim-up bars with slides, or stroll over to the secluded beach protected by a reef which is great for swimming or snorkeling.
+Here you can shop in the boutiques, swim in swim-up bars with slides, or stroll over to the secluded beach which is great for swimming or snorkeling.
 Relax in a hammock or lounge under the grape trees with a cocktail from the beach bar.
 Photo: Coldwell Banker BVI.

 Road Town